Ahmed Hassan Said

-Background
+Personal life

-Ahmed Said was born in Cairo, Egypt, on December 28, 1961, to Eng.
+Said was born in Cairo, Egypt, on 28 December 1961, to Eng.
 Hassan Saeed and Faten Fathi.
 He has a younger brother, Hisham Said.

-In 1979, Ahmed obtained his General Certificate of Education diploma from Dar El Tifl School in Cairo.
+In 1979, he obtained his General Certificate of Education diploma from Dar El Tifl School in Cairo.
 In 1985, he received his bachelor's degree in Political Science from The American University in Cairo (AUC).
 At AUC Said was elected President of the Student Union.

-Ahmed showed signs of early talent in swimming.
+Said showed signs of early talent in swimming.
 He was able to win the Open Championship of Egypt at the age of 15.
 He later dominated the 100m Butterfly stroke event on both the local Arab and African level from 1977 until 1984, when he stopped competing.
 His African record remained unbroken until 1987.
 His swimming career was crowned by representing Egypt at the 1984 Summer Olympics in Los Angeles.

 In 1988, he went on to earn an MSc in Public Policy from the London School of Economics.
 He completed his PhD from Cairo University in 2002.